arguslab/Argus-SAF/README.md

-3. Open IntelliJ IDEA, select `File -> New -> Project from existing sources` (if from initial window: `Import Project`), point to the directory where Scala plugin repository is and then import it as SBT project.
+3. Open IntelliJ IDEA, select `File -> New -> Project from existing sources` (if from initial window: `Import Project`), point to the directory where Argus-SAF repository is and then import it as `SBT project`.

 4. When importing is finished, go to Argus-SAF repo directory and run